John N M McLean OBE

-In 2007 John joined the board of Humberts plc (now Chesterton), the estate agent, and became its Executive Chairman to lead its rescue and ultimate disposal.
+In 2007 Mr. McLean joined the board of Humberts plc (now Chesterton), the estate agent, and became its executive chairman to lead its rescue and ultimate disposal.
 Prior to this, he carried out a strategic review for Gamma Holdings NV of their UK textile, wallpaper, retail and brand companies, including Sanderson and William Morris, and as the CEO he successfully implemented the turnaround and disposal plan.
 Along with operations in Australasia, America and Canada, Sanderson established global trading partnerships in China and Japan, which included the setting-up of a manufacturing joint venture, brand licensing agreements and numerous retail franchises.

-In the nineties, John was Finance Director and then Managing Director of ICS, the UK logistics business and co-led a management buy-out of the company with 3i, prior to its successful disposal to Hays plc.
-In the eighties, John was Finance Director of a listed Investment Trust which held investments in Europe and America.
-John is a Chartered Accountant and was previously with Coopers & Lybrand (now PwC) in both London and New York.
+In the nineties, Mr. McLean was Finance Director and then Managing Director of ICS, the UK logistics business and co-led a management buy-out of the company with 3i, prior to its successful disposal to Hays plc.
+In the eighties, he was Finance Director of a listed Investment Trust which held investments in Europe and America.
+Mr. McLean is a Chartered Accountant and was previously with Coopers & Lybrand (now PwC) in both London and New York.

 Independent Non-Executive Director